Are you surprised that men do not have bone density tests routinely?

 • The concentric exercise group experienced muscle weakness and impaired function immediately after the exercise.
 However, the adverse effects were temporary, and all participants recovered to pre-exercise levels around 30 minutes after stopping the activity.

-• In the eccentric exercise group, although the participants experienced muscle weakness, there was no change in balance and physical function 30 minutes after exercise.
+• In the eccentric exercise group, although the participants experienced muscle weakness, there was no balance and physical function change 30 minutes after exercise.
 However, people had substantial losses of balance, physical function, and muscle weakness 24 hours after training.
-They remained impaired at least 48 hours after exercise.
+They remained impaired for at least 48 hours after exercise.

-These findings suggest that muscle damage due to unaccustomed eccentric exercise leads to muscle weakness, balance problems, and impaired physical function.
+These findings suggest muscle damage due to unaccustomed eccentric exercise leads to muscle weakness, balance problems, and impaired physical function.
 The effects can persist for several days.
-During this period, an older person might have an increased risk of falling.
+An older person might have an increased risk of falling during this period.

 Walking downhill increases the risk of falls in older adults. https://medicalxpress.com/news/2020-11-downhill-falls-older-adults.html